-The sliding scale royalty percentage for the Cigar Lake Royalty is based upon historical production and recoverable reserves of the combined Waterbury Lake / Cigar Lake and Dawn Lake Project lands, with the royalty rate having already achieved the maximum of 20% as the Cigar Lake mine has achieved such production and reserve threshold.
-The royalty rate adjusts to 10% in the future upon production of 200 Mlbs from the combined royalty lands of the Waterbury Lake / Cigar Lake Project and the Dawn Lake Project Cameco has reported a total of 123 Mlbs packaged production as at December 31, 2022, from the Cigar Lake mine.
+The sliding scale royalty percentage for the Cigar Lake Royalty is based upon historical production and recoverable reserves of the combined Cigar Lake and Dawn Lake project lands, with the royalty rate having already achieved the maximum of 20% as the Cigar Lake mine has achieved such production and reserve threshold.
+The royalty rate adjusts to 10% in the future upon production of 200 Mlbs from the combined Cigar Lake and the Dawn Lake project lands.
+Cameco has reported a total of 138.4 Mlbs packaged production as at December 31, 2023, from the Cigar Lake mine.
 As a profit-based NPI interest, this royalty is calculated based upon generated revenue, with deductions for certain expenses and costs, which include cumulative expense accounts, including development costs.
 As such and given the significant amount of expenditures made in developing the existing operations at the Cigar Lake mine, the Cigar Lake Royalty will only generate revenue to the Company after these significant cumulative expenses are exhausted and the Company is treating the Cigar Lake Royalty as a potential medium to long-term revenue generation opportunity.

-About the Waterbury Lake / Cigar Lake Project
+About the Cigar Lake Project

-The Waterbury Lake / Cigar Lake Project includes the fully developed Cigar Lake mine, currently In Production as an underground mining operation, and is located near Waterbury Lake in northern Saskatchewan, Canada approximately 660 km north of Saskatoon.
-Cameco has reported that the project is currently owned by a joint venture of three companies, being Cameco (54.547%), Orano Canada Inc. (40.453%), and TEPCO Resources Inc. (5%).
+The Cigar Lake Project includes the fully developed Cigar Lake mine, currently In Production as an underground mining operation, and is located near Waterbury Lake in northern Saskatchewan, Canada approximately 660 km north of Saskatoon.
+Cameco has reported that the project is currently owned by a joint venture of three companies: Cameco (54.547%), Orano Canada Inc. (40.453%), and TEPCO Resources Inc. (5%).

-Under the Cigar Lake joint venture agreement and related agreements, made effective January 1, 2002, the Mineral Lease and Mineral Claims were divided into the Cigar Lake lands, consisting of ML-5521 and claim S-106558, and the Waterbury Lake lands, consisting of the remaining 38 claims.
+Under the Cigar Lake Joint Venture Agreement and related agreements, made effective January 1, 2002, the Mineral Lease and Mineral Claims were divided into the Cigar Lake lands, consisting of ML-5521 and claim S-106558, and the Waterbury Lake lands, consisting of the remaining 38 claims.
 Cameco has been the operator for the Cigar Lake lands since 2002 and Orano is the operator of the Waterbury Lake lands and is also the contract exploration operator of the remaining Cigar Lake lands.

 Cigar Lake is the world's highest-grade uranium mine with grades that are 100 times the world average.
-Cameco disclosed that the mine has a licenced capacity of 18 Mlbs U_3O_8 annually.
-Cameco also disclosed that estimated operating costs for the mine are \$18.13/lb.
-U_3O_8 based on operating and capital cost estimates for the estimated life of mine, stated in constant 2022 dollars and reflecting a forecast life of mine mill production of 153 Mlbs U_3O_8 , including estimated milling costs.
+Cameco disclosed that the mine has a licenced capacity of 18 Mlbs $U_3O_8$ annually.
+Cameco also disclosed that estimated operating costs for the mine are \$20.58/lb. $U_3O_8$ based on operating and capital cost estimates for the estimated life of mine, stated in constant 2023 dollars and reflecting a forecast life of mine mill production of 205.9 Mlbs $U_3O_8$ , including estimated milling costs.
 This would place Cigar Lake amongst the lowest cost uranium projects in the world.